Italy is a paradise.

 This small neighbourhood in the northern city of Bologna hosts the nation’s oldest market, which serves up fresh fish, meat, and cheese.
 Grab some delectable fare and then head to Osteria del Sole, in the centre of town.

-Ever since it opened in 1465, this historic tavern has provided locals with a place to eat your own food alongside a wonderful selection of wines and a great atmosphere.
+Ever since it opened in 1465, this historic tavern has provided locals with a place to eat their own food alongside a wonderful selection of wines and a great atmosphere.

 Next, take advantage of the fact that you’re living in the birthplace of tortellini and tortelloni – not to mention tagliatelle with ragu – and in an area with such an excellent ice-cream making pedigree that it’s home to a Gelato University.